JGI-Bioinformatics/jaws/docs/sphinx/source/Tutorials/jaws_usage.rst

 **Monitoring Runs**

-When monitoring the runs, each task transitions between the following states.
+When monitoring the runs with :bash:`jaws run status`, each task transitions between the following states.
+The :bash:`task-log` and :bash:`task-status` commands may show different states.

 .. code-block:: text